-0, Name of Student: 2.
-Date of Incident: 3.
-Time of Incident: 4.
-Location of Incident: 5.
-Detailed description: Include any behavioral, visual, olfactory or auditory observations.
-Speech (normal, incoherent, confused, change in speech, slurred, rambling, shouting, using profanity, slow) Question of any suspicious odor of alcohol or other illegal substances on breath or personal belongings Coordination (normal, swaying, staggering, unsteady gait, grasping for support, lack of coordination) Alertness (disoriented or confused behavior, sleepy, change in alertness, excessive sleeping during class or clinic) Performance (significant changes in work habits, unsafe practices, unsatisfactory work, unexplained accident or injury, missed deadlines, taking longer than customary to complete work) Demeanor (change in personality, fighting, excited, combative, aggressive, violent, argumentative, indifferent, threatening, antagonistic, physically assaultive, unduly talkative, exaggerated self-importance, making irrelevant or incoherent statements, hallucinations, lethargy) Eyes (bloodshot, dilated or pinpoint pupils)Other observations consistent with impairment Sloppy, inappropriate clothing and/or appearance Excessive sick days, excessive tardiness, unexplained absences or tardiness, frequently dismissing themselves from the classroom or clinical environment
+- 1. Name of Student: - 2.
+Date of Incident: - 3.
+Time of Incident: - 4.
+Location of Incident: - 5.
+Detailed description: Include any behavioral, visual, olfactory or auditory observations. - Speech (normal, incoherent, confused, change in speech, slurred, rambling, shouting, using profanity, slow) - Question of any suspicious odor of alcohol or other illegal substances on breath or personal belongings - Coordination (normal, swaying, staggering, unsteady gait, grasping for support, lack of coordination) - Alertness (disoriented or confused behavior, sleepy, change in alertness, excessive sleeping during class or clinic) - Performance (significant changes in work habits, unsafe practices, unsatisfactory work, unexplained accident or injury, missed deadlines, taking longer than customary to complete work) - Demeanor (change in personality, fighting, excited, combative, aggressive, violent, argumentative, indifferent, threatening, antagonistic, physically assaultive, unduly talkative, exaggerated self-importance, making irrelevant or incoherent statements, hallucinations, lethargy) - Eyes (bloodshot, dilated or pinpoint pupils) - Other observations consistent with impairment - Sloppy, inappropriate clothing and/or appearance - Excessive sick days, excessive tardiness, unexplained absences or tardiness, frequently dismissing themselves from the classroom or clinical environment

-6. Did the student admit to the use of drugs, /alcohol? no
+6. Did the student admit to the use of drugs/alcohol? no

 yes

 Comments:

-7. Were drugs/ alcohol discovered? no yes
+7. Were drugs/ alcohol discovered?no yes

 Comments:

 8. List witnesses to student's behavior:

-IMog the student referred for drug /clocke 1 toating?

-9. Was the student referred for drug/alcohoyes i testing: no
+9. Was the student referred for drug/alcohol testing? yes no

-If yes: What were your instructions including time fran ne?
+If yes: What were your instructions including time frame?

-Faculty sign ature Date

-Reviewed/R evised 4/17/15; 4/25/18/4/16/19/22
+Faculty signa ture D ate

+Reviewed/Revised 4/17/15; 4/25/18: 4/16/19: 3/22/22
-provided an opportunity to ask questions in n regard to the Drug/Alcohol

-- e School of Nursing and Allied Health.
+I have been provided an opportunity to ask questions in regard to the Drug/Alcohol Policy for the School of Nursing and Allied Health.

-Student Sign nature/Date:
+Student Signature/Date:

-TECHNICAL STANDARDS BLUEFIELD STATE COLLEGE PROGRAM OF RADIOLOGIC TECHNOLOGY
+TECHNICAL STANDARDS BLUEFIELD STATE UNIVERSITY PROGRAM OF RADIOLOGIC TECHNOLOGY